Æthelred the Unready: Renewal of Viking raids 980–991

-England begins paying tributes 991-994
+England begins paying tributes 991–994

 Byrhtnoth was the second most senior ealdorman, and Roach comments that his defeat and death "sent shockwaves throughout the realm".
 The king and his counsellors decided, on the recommendation of Sigeric, Archbishop of Canterbury, to give a tribute (Note: The tributes (gafol) paid to Viking armies during Æthelred's reign were separate one-off amounts.
 Heregeld was an annual tax levied between 1012 and 1051, initially to pay Scandinavian mercenaries, and later to finance the armies of the Anglo-Danish kings.
 It was the basis for a post-Conquest tax which came to be known as Danegeld, and this term often later came to be wrongly used as a name for gafol and heregeld.) to the Danes of 10,000 pounds (Note: Calculating the modern value of Anglo-Saxon money is very difficult, particularly as the purchase power of the penny varied at different times and places, but 10,000 pounds is 2,400,000 pence, and each penny was probably equivalent to several tens of modern pounds sterling.) to leave England, "because of the great terror they were causing along the coast" according to ASC C. In 992 the English unsuccessfully attempted to defeat the Danes at sea, and in 993 a Viking army ravaged the north-east coast.
 In 994 the Viking army was led by the future king of Norway Olaf Tryggvason and Swein Forkbeard, the king of Denmark.
 They attacked the south-east and several local leaders entered into agreements to buy peace in their areas.
-This was followed by a formal treaty entered into by the king later in the year.
+Later that year, Æthelred entered into a formal treaty with the Vikings.
 The English paid 16,000 pounds in return for a promise that the Vikings would cease harrying.
-(Note: The figure of 16,000 pounds is given in ASC C. The treaty has 22,000 pounds, but this probably includes earlier payments made under local agreements.)
-King Æthelred sponsored the confirmation of Olaf Tryggvason, who had probably earlier been baptised.
+(Note: The figure of 16,000 pounds is given in ASC C. The treaty has 22,000 pounds, but this probably includes earlier payments made under local agreements.) Æthelred sponsored the confirmation of Olaf, who had probably earlier been baptised.
 After receiving gifts, Olaf promised "that he would never come back to England in hostility."
 He kept his promise, leaving to establish himself as king of Norway and never returning, and some Vikings entered King Æthelred's service as mercenaries.